 When gifting something to someone you may be liable to pay the gift tax under federal law.
 The good news is there is a lifetime exemption of how much you can give away of $5 million.
 The exemption was made into law under the 2010 Tax Relief Act and was created to help reduce the estate tax to be paid after you pass away.

 The gift tax does not currently start until the value of the property or money exceeds $14,000 as of 2016.
 Once the value exceeds the amount you will need to file a gift tax return with the IRS.
 In addition, there are some gifts that fall under exceptions to the gift tax.
 These include money used to pay medical expenses or tuition.

 Also, if you gift items to your spouse he or she will not be required to pay the gift tax.
-The amount excluded from the tax can vary from year to year, so as your estate planning attorney we can help you understand what gifts may add up towards the $5 million lifetime exemption.
+The amount excluded from the tax can vary from year to year, so as your attorney we can help you understand what gifts may add up towards the $5 million lifetime exemption.

 Even though smaller gifts do not need to be reported to the IRS, under Michigan law you will need to report gifts to the Department of Health and Human Services.
 The reason these gifts must be reported is to help avoid any healthcare Medicaid fraud.

 There is a lookback period for gifts made to relatives of five years when you are in need of nursing home care.
 Since benefits are based on your income levels, the state could deny long-term care Medicaid benefits to you for a specific period of time-based on the value of past gifts.
 Our legal team can help you understand the lookback period and can help you plan for your care accordingly.

 The estate planning team at Grewal Law PLLC is ready to help answer any questions you have about gift giving and your estate.
 We will help you analyze any possible tax ramifications while looking at the different gift options available to you.